 Cleanup Results to Date

 The construction of the cap and slurry wall have been completed.
 The system for collecting and treating subsurface gases has also been completed and is fully functional and operational.
-Currently it runs intermittently due to the low levels of gases generated beneath the cap.
+Currently it runs only during sampling events as levels of gas are now minimal.

 Potentially Responsible Parties